awsdocs/aws-systems-manager-user-guide/doc_source/change-manager-sns-setup.md

 1. Open the AWS KMS console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

-1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

 1. In the navigation pane, choose **Customer managed keys**\.

 1. Choose the ID of the customer managed key you chose when you created the topic\.